hightman/httpclient/README.md

 ### Quick to use

-We have defined some shortcut methods, it can be used as following:
+We have defined some shortcut methods, they can be used as following:

 ```php
 use hightman\http\Client;